 2. Explore the Derby Waterfront District

-The Derby Waterfront District has classic New England charm.
+The Derby Waterfront District is family friendly and has classic New England charm.
 You’ll find boats in the bay, the lighthouse standing watch, and seafood restaurants.

 You can walk along the water to the Derby Wharf Light Station to visit the light house.
 Alternatively, walk the opposite direction to Salem Pioneer Village.